m2march/runAudioExperiment/README.md

 This will run the experiment with three stimuli and create a new folder named `output` were recordings and `trial_settings.csv` will be output.

+Before using the utility it may be necessary to configure the `sound_device` configuration in `test_config.yaml` to refer to a sound card available in the computer.
+Use `runAudioExperiment -l` to list options.

 ### Caveat in the duration of the sections